chinapedia/wikipedia.abstract.en/Page/Solar_wind.md

 The existence of particles flowing outward from the Sun to the Earth was first suggested by British astronomer Richard C. Carrington.
 In 1859, Carrington and Richard Hodgson independently made the first observation of what would later be called a solar flare.
 This is a sudden, localised increase in brightness on the solar disc, which is now known[7] to often occur in conjunction with an episodic ejection of material and magnetic flux from the Sun's atmosphere, known as a coronal mass ejection.
 On the following day, a geomagnetic storm was observed, and Carrington suspected that there might be a connection, which is now attributed to the arrival of the coronal mass ejection in near-Earth space and its subsequent interaction with the Earth's magnetosphere.
 George FitzGerald later suggested that matter was being regularly accelerated away from the Sun and was reaching the Earth after several days.[8]

-Birkeland-anode-globe-fig259.jpgs were created in a terrella, a magnetised anode globe in an evacuated chamber.]]
+s were created in a terrella, a magnetised anode globe in an evacuated chamber.]]

 In 1910 British astrophysicist Arthur Eddington essentially suggested the existence of the solar wind, without naming it, in a footnote to an article on Comet Morehouse.[9]
 The idea never fully caught on even though Eddington had also made a similar suggestion at a Royal Institution address the previous year.
 In the latter case, he postulated that the ejected material consisted of electrons while in his study of Comet Morehouse he supposed them to be ions.[10]